Distinct Lifetimes for $X$ and $Z$ Loop Measurements in a Majorana Tetron Device

-\paragraph{Discussion and Outlook.} The results presented here represent a significant advance toward the increased device and system complexity required for the practical operation of topological qubits.
+\paragraph{Discussion and outlook.} The results presented here represent a significant advance toward the increased device and system complexity required for the practical operation of topological qubits.
 We have characterized the operational assigment errors for $X$ and $Z$ measurements and extracted corresponding timescales for parity switching.
-Notably, we find that $\tau_X$ and $\tau_Z$ differ significantly, consistent with a model in which MZMs have small but finite splitting energies.
+Notably, we find that $\tauX$ and $\tauZ$ differ significantly, consistent with a model in which MZMs have small but finite splitting energies.
 Thus far, we have explored only a limited subset of the parameter space identified by the TGP--—for example, using only a single in-plane magnetic field value.
-Nevertheless, extrapolating from the wire plunger scan in \Cref{fig:xmpr}(i), we find that the pronounced variation in $\tau_X$ is consistent with mesoscopic fluctuations, which are expected to dominate the MZM splitting in current devices~\cite{Brouwer11b}.
+Nevertheless, extrapolating from the wire plunger scan in \Cref{fig:xmpr}(i), we find that the pronounced variation in $\tauX$ is consistent with mesoscopic fluctuations, which are expected to dominate the MZM splitting in current devices~\cite{Brouwer11b}.
 Looking ahead, improvements in materials and fabrication techniques can yield larger topological gaps and shorter coherence lengths.
 These enhancements would exponentially suppress the typical MZM splittings and expand the usable phase space~\cite{Adagideli14, Aghaee23}.

-As in any interferometric measurement of low-energy states~\cite{Aghaee25}, one cannot rule out non-topological explanations: trivial models which include additional ``hidden'' MZMs ~\cite{Janvier15, Hays18, Hays21, Wesdorp23, Elfeky23a,Kells12, Liu17, Vuik19, Valentini21} can be fine tuned to give similar results~\cite{Aghaee25}.
-However, as continued progress is made on the roadmap towards a topological quantum computer~\cite{Aasen25}, results on more complex devices with smaller ${\sf err}_a^X$, ${\sf err}_a^Z$ can continue to render non-topological explanations less and less tenable.
+As in any interferometric measurement of low-energy states~\cite{Aghaee25}, one cannot rule out non-topological explanations: trivial models which may include additional ``hidden'' MZMs ~\cite{Janvier15, Hays18, Hays21, Wesdorp23, Elfeky23a,Kells12, Liu17, Vuik19, Valentini21} can be fine-tuned to give similar results~\cite{Aghaee25}.
+In \Cref{app:alternative_scenarios}, we analyze several non-topological models in detail and discuss the degree of fine-tuning that is necessary for a non-topological model to be consistent with our data.
+As continued progress is made on the roadmap towards a topological quantum computer~\cite{Aasen25}, results on more complex devices with smaller $\errXa$, $\errZa$ can continue to render non-topological explanations less and less tenable.

 The next key step in this roadmap is rapid sequences of $X$ and $Z$ measurements, which can show that these two measurements are not only distinct but, in fact, do not commute.
-With two tetrons, measurements of the total parity of four MZMs is possible, enabling entanglement and braiding.
+With two tetrons, measurements of the total parity of four MZMs are possible, enabling entanglement and braiding.